cardillan/mindcode/ROADMAP.markdown

   an unrolled loop; inlining it might prevent the loop from unrolling.
 * When just one of the parameters passed to the function is variable with a few discrete values and the others are fixed, create a switched expression and inline the function separately for each value (???)
+  * Code path splitting handles this in a general manner
 * If there are several combinations of argument values, each used more than once, it might make sense to create a copy of the function for each distinct combination of the argument values and applying the above optimization to it.